 An Age-by-Age Guide to Explaining the Death of a Pet to Children

-Here are some ways to explain pet loss to your young, sensitive souls, in ways they'll hopefully understand and find comfort in.
+Here are some ways to explain pet loss to your young, sensitive souls in a healthy way, so they'll eventually understand and find comfort.

 Explaining the Death of a Pet to Kids 7 and Under